 I love using white oak for cabinets, because it's beautiful, light colored, very heavy and very hard.
 It's therefore very hard for the acoustic energy inside the cabinet to re-emerge through the cabinet walls.
-I recessed the front 3/8 inch so I could glue 3/8 inch thick felt to the front surface, to absorb some of the emission reinforcement effects of the panel.
+I recessed the front 3/8 inch so I could glue 3/8 inch thick acoustically absorbtive felt to the front surface, to absorb what little emission there might be.
 There will still be "baffle step" effects, but you can't really get around those unless the drivers are mounted on a very big wall. the purple felt on the Seas Millenium tweeter drivers is thin regular felt.
 Treble is so directional, I doubt if that felt makes an audible difference, but I like how it looks.

 The wiring just comes out to Banana Jacks on the rear, so they can be bi-amp'd with an active crossover/EQ, or a passive crossover could be attached externally to the rear of the cabinet, and thereby be easy to mess with during calibration.

 With Frequency Response (FR) graphs this smooth and flat, I could use a one pole passive crossover at 2-4kHZ no problem, and then just have to worry about baffle step, and low end rolloff below 100HZ, unless there a separate woofer that does the bottom end which there will be (with X=100HZ).